Does the People’s Pervert really need another intro?

 I don’t know about you, but I just want John Waters to start talking.
 The legendary Baltimore filmmaker and author also known as the Pope of Trash has long since become synonymous with camp and trash cinema in America.

 Talking with this stylish 69-year-old remains a singular joy.
-It's clear that he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather just hear that he looks good.
-From his classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books and television appearances, Waters has become a cult of personality unto himself.
+It's clear that he has the same devilish glee and love of life’s absurdities that he did as a young renegade filmmaker — though he’d probably rather hear that he looks good.
+From his classic films such as “Pink Flamingos,” “Hairspray” and “Serial Mom,” to New York Times bestselling books, musicals, art shows and television appearances, Waters has become a cult of personality unto himself.
+A glorious institution of sleaze.

 Style caught up with him by phone before his one-man show at the Byrd Theatre, which also features a midnight screening of his 1990 rockabilly musical, “Cry-Baby,” the debut leading role for future A-lister, Johnny Depp.
-I break the ice by telling Waters that one of his Baltimore buddies advised me to resist being a fan boy, though it's something I can't really hide; I wish every town had a director making hilariously offensive cult films.
+I break the ice by telling Waters that one of his Baltimore buddies advised me to resist being a fan boy, though it's something I can't really hide: I wish every town had an Anal Ambassador making hilariously offensive cult films.

 Style: So congrats on your Rhode Island School of Design commencement speech becoming a book.
 My favorite part is when you say you feel rich because you’ve figured out “how to live a life without assholes” — then suddenly there’s this lone, wild lemur scream in the audience.